 30-year fixed mortgage interest rates

-The average rate for a 30-year fixed-rate mortgage is 2.96 percent, decreasing 6 basis points over the last week.
-This time last month, the average rate on a 30-year mortgage loan was more favorable, at 2.88 percent.
+The average rate for a 30-year fixed-rate mortgage is 3.04 percent, rising 18 basis points over the previous week.
+A month ago, the average interest rate on a 30-year mortgage loan was more favorable, at 2.88 percent.
 Today’s 30-year rate is 109 basis points below the average annual rate of 2019, making it a great time to get a fixed-rate mortgage.

 Pros and cons of a 30-year mortgage

 The 30-year mortgage is the most popular option for homeowners, and this type of loan has a number of advantages, including:

 - Lower monthly payment.
 The 30-year mortgage offers lower, more affordable payments spread over time compared with shorter-term mortgages.

 - Stability.
 With the 30-year, you lock in a consistent principal and interest payment.
 That predictability lets you plan your housing expenses for the long term.
 Remember: Your monthly housing payment can change if your homeowners insurance and property taxes go up or, less likely, down.

 - Buying power.
 With lower payments, you can qualify for a larger loan amount and a more expensive home.